w3c/wai-fundamentals-overview/content/foundations-course.md

 *  professionals
 *  people with disabilities

+{% include image.html src="checks-image-1.png" alt="'Checks': boxes of text. monitor with green checkmarks and red x-marks." class="large right" %}

 ## What you get from the course

-{% include image.html src="checks-image-1.png" alt="Checks boxes, green checkmarks, red x-marks" class="large right" %}

 The course is structured so that you can focus on the topics that you are most interested in.
 Optional activities and additional materials provide more learning on specific topics.